-1 INT RODUCTION 3
+1. Introduction

-1.2 Rationale 3
+1.1 Rationale

-1.2 Scope 3
+1.2 Scope

-1.3 Principles 3
+1.3 Principles

-2 POI 4

-3 PRO DCEDURE 5
+2. Policy

+3. Procedure

-3.1 Pest Control Contract 5
+3.1 Pest Control Contract5

-3.2 Reporting Pests 6
+3.2 Reporting Pest7

-3.3 Prevention of Pests 6
+3.3 Prevention of Pest7

-3.4 Infection Control 8
+3.4 Infection Control8

-3.5 Visiting Pets 8
+3.5 Visiting Pets8

-3.6 Quality Monitoring 8
+3.6 Quality Monitoring9

-3.7 Training Requirements
+3.7 Training Requirements9

-3.8 Cleaning Inspections 8
+3.8 Cleaning Inspections9

-3.9 Catering/Food Safety Audits and Inspections 9
+3.9 Catering/Food Safety Audits and Inspections10

-4 RES SPONSIBILITIES 9

-5 DE۱ /ELOPMENT AND CONSULTATION PROCESS 11

-6 REF FERENCE DOCUMENTS 11

-7 BIB LIOGRAPHY 11

-8 GLC DSSARY 12

-9 AUI DIT AND ASSURANCE 12

-1() APF PENDICES 12
+4. Responsibilities

+5. Development and Consultation process

+6. Reference Documents

+7. Bibliography

+8. Glossary

+9. Audit And Assurance

+10. Appendices

-Appendix 1 - Equality Analysis Screening Form repondix i Equality 7 (114) 515 Corcerning 1 01111
+Appendix 1 - Equality Analysis Screening Form

-Appendix 2 - List of Pests most common in Healthcare Environment
+Appendix 2 - List of Pests most common in Healthcare

-- Appendix 3 Pest Reporting Procedure - Appendix 4 Contact details by site
+Environment Appendix 3 - Pest Reporting Procedure

+Appendix 4 - Contact details by site

-1 INTRODUCTION
+1 Introduction

-1.2 Rationale
+1.1.
+Rationale

-- 1.1.1 The presence of pests can be offensive, present infection hazards, contaminate foodstuffs, damage materials and structure or be a nuisance.
+- 1.1.1.
+The presence of pests can be offensive, present infection hazards, contaminate foodstuffs, damage materials and structure or be a nuisance.
 Once established, pests can be difficult and costly to deal with.
 Satisfactory standards of pest control in both clinical and non-clinical areas are an integral part of providing an optimum environment for the delivery of good quality patient care.
-The evidence of pests can also adversely affect the perception of the organisation and damage its reputation. - 1.1.2 The Health and Social Care Act 2008 requires that effective systems are in place to protect patients and staff from the risk of acquiring healthcare associated infection.
-An effective and operational pest control policy will be required as part of the evidence portfolio for compliance with the Care Quality Commissioning standards. - 1.1.3 Birmingham and Solihull Mental Health NHS Foundation Trust recognises its legal obligation to take necessary measures to prevent the risk of pest infestation in all food storage, distribution and catering areas, in addition to timely and safe treatment and eradication, to ensure good standards of pest control in all other areas of its sites.
+The evidence of pests can also adversely affect the perception of the organisation and damage its reputation.
+See Appendix 2 for a list of common pests. - 1.1.2.
+The Health and Social Care Act 2008 requires that effective systems are in place to protect patients and staff from the risk of acquiring healthcare associated infection.
+An effective and operational pest control policy will be required as part of the evidence portfolio for compliance with the Care Quality Commissioning standards. - 1.1.3.
+Birmingham and Solihull Mental Health NHS Foundation Trust recognises its legal obligation to take necessary measures to prevent the risk of pest infestation in all food storage, distribution and catering areas, in addition to timely and safe treatment and eradication, to ensure good standards of pest control in all other areas of its sites.

-1.2 Scope
+1.2.
+Scope

-- 1.2.1 This Policy (and any supporting procedures) applies equally to staff in a permanent, temporary, voluntary or contractor roles acting for or on behalf of Birmingham and Solihull Mental Health NHS Foundation Trust. - 1.2.3 All staff has a role to play in preventative pest control, from complying guidance found in the Trust Food Safety Policy through to maintaining high standards of tidiness and cleanliness in work areas to reporting the presence or suspicion of pests.
+- 1.2.1.
+This Policy (and any supporting procedures) applies equally to staff in a permanent, temporary, voluntary or contractor roles acting for or on behalf of Birmingham and Solihull Mental Health NHS Foundation Trust. - 1.2.2.
+All staff have a role to play in preventative pest control, from complying with guidance found in the Trust Food Safety Policy, through to maintaining high standards of tidiness and cleanliness in work areas, to reporting the presence or suspicion of pests.

-1.3 Principles
+1.3.
+Principles